We may earn a commission when you buy through links in our articles. Learn more.

 20 Elder Champion

-Ambitious and portentous, Paladins of the Oath of Ancients 5e subclass throw themselves into the cosmic struggle of light versus dark, receiving some splendid Druid 5e-like powers to show for it.
+Ambitious and portentous, Paladins of the Oath of the Ancients 5e subclass throw themselves into the cosmic struggle of light versus dark, receiving some splendid Druid 5e-like powers to show for it.

 Much of their spell list focuses on restraining enemies, immobilizing them to cut down in your next attack.
 At level three, Ensnaring Strike lets you trap any struck creatures in a thorny cage, and deals a tasty 1d6 piercing damage, which scales up with higher-level spell slots.